Child Legitimation in Georgia, how does it work?

 In Georgia, if you have a child out of wedlock, just being on the birth certificate and acknowledging your desire to be the father of your child is not enough.
 Georgia requires a father to legitimize their child.
 The state requires you to petition the court and ask to be recognized as the legal father and legitimize your child – essentially allowing your child to inherit and be declared legally your legitimate offspring.
 Legitimation not only protects the rights of the father but preserves the rights of the child.
 If you need assistance with any Family Law issues and live in the Atlanta Metro area, contact our Law Firm in Marietta Ga.

 Petition for Paternity

 Until the father seeks this relief from the court he does not have any rights of custody or visitation and will not be recognized as the legal father.
 This will involve a filing of a Petition for Paternity and Legitimation.
 The father will first have to establish paternity through a DNA test and if he is the biological father he can seek to have his legal rights established.
 A child born out of wedlock who is not the biological child of the man seeking a legitimation cannot be legitimated.

-The mother can fight this petition and if it’s determined that you have not exercised your opportunity interest or are unfit you may not be legitimated.
-Because of this it is highly recommended that you obtain counsel and seek your full legal rights as the legally recognized father as soon after the child is born as possible.
+The mother can fight this petition and if it’s determined that you have not exercised your opportunity or are unfit you may not be legitimated.
+At The Law Office of Sean Whitworth, we highly recommended that you obtain counsel and seek your full legal rights as the legally recognized father as soon after the child is born as possible.
 We charge flat fees and offer free consultations and Sean R. Whitworth has an excellent reputation.
 To request, an appointment with our legal team, please submit the form below.